What is credit utilization and why does it matter?

 Most financial experts recommend keeping your credit utilization below 30%, although staying under 10% tends to have the strongest impact on credit scores.
 Having a high utilization rate— especially above 50%— can signal financial stress and may lower your credit score even if you’ve never missed a payment.
 If you’re trying to qualify for a mortgage, auto loan, or personal loan, reducing your utilization can help you appear more creditworthy.

-Human Perspective | Credit Card Utilization đź’¬
+Human Perspective | Credit Utilization đź’¬

-Credit utilization may seem like a confusing, technical idea, but once you break it down, it’s not that complicated and it’s one of the simplest ways to raise your credit score without changing anything else about your spending habits.
-Keep in mind, lenders aren’t just looking at the total amount you owe— they’re looking at how much of your available credit you’re using.
+Credit utilization may seem like a confusing, technical idea, but once you break it down, it’s not that complicated— and it’s one of the simplest ways to raise your credit score without changing anything else about your spending habits.

 If you’re trying to improve your credit score, your credit utilization is one of the first places to look.
-Many people don’t realize that paying down revolving credit— even by a few hundred dollars— can increase their score in as little as a billing cycle.
+Many people don’t realize that paying down revolving credit— even by a few hundred dollars— can increase their score in as little as one billing cycle.

 âś… Simple Action You Can Take Now